 As Soweto and most of the other townships in South Africa are still growing, however, it is likely that the state’s high investment never really meets the needs!
 The biggest problem Soweto is actually still much bigger than the lack of infrastructure, garbage disposal and the housing shortage!

 Today, Soweto is no longer just a wretched area filled with corrugated iron huts.
 The district was largely renovated after the turn-around in South Africa, and Soweto is today a lively, flourishing city district.
-There are modern schools, hospitals and shopping centers.
-Even “villa district” is found in Soweto, so the well-known “Beverley Hills”, where many wealthy blacks live.
+There are modern schools, hospitals and shopping centres.
+Even “villa district” is found in Soweto, so the well-known “Beverley Hills and Sandton“, where many wealthy blacks live.
 Here you will also find the former house of Nelson Mandela, now a much-visited museum.

 Despite all the improvements, however, Soweto still reflects the great poverty in South Africa, as well as the gigantic lack of human dignity.
 Many of the small house owners rent their tiny gardens for a few bridges to the homeless, who then live there in primitive cardboard houses.
 The dwellers are from other African countries, especially from Zimbabwe and Nigeria.